ICGC-TCGA-PanCancer/cli/QuickStart.md

 #Pancancer Workflow Launcher & CLI

-This quick-start guide will help you get started using the Pancancer CLI tool.
+This quick-start guide will help you get started using the Pancancer CLI tool on Amazon's cloud.  **You are responsible for your cloud expenses for this tutorial, be careful to monitor your usage and terminate VMs when you are finished.**

 The Pancancer Workflow Launcher and Command Line Tool (CLI) is a system that will allow you to schedule and execute Pancancer workflows (include BWA, Sanger, and DKFZ/EMBL) on a fleet of virtual machines in a cloud-computing environment.
 Currently, these directions focus on Amazon Web Services (AWS) but other environments are supported and will be documented in the future (OpenStack and Azure specifically).